Mai1902/SeniorThesis_MaiNguyen/thesis.md

 1. Data retrieving

 The initial stage in developing an automated job scanning tool is gathering information, particularly real resumes and example job descriptions from various technical occupations.
-This study makes use of a job bank with 22,000 entries that Kaggle collected from Dice.com, a real job dashboard.
+This study makes use of a job bank with 22,000 entries that Kaggle collected from Dice.com, a real job dashboard [@promptcloud_2017].
 This job bank has 12 data columns, each of which represents a different piece of essential job post information.
 For testing purposes, this project also makes use of a collection of 3 resumes retrieved from the author and an open source career document from Ohio University and Carnegie Mellon University.
 These resumes correlate to a similar level of seniority in the tech industry, which is entry level.
 All resumes are in PDF format, so PyPDF2 is used to extract the text from resumes.
 The Panda library serves as the primary tool for extracting and storing the database for job banks.
 The first step is to divide the dataframe into a sub-dataframe that only contains the three pieces of information that are crucial for calculation: "Job Title," "Job Description," and "Skills."

 2. Data cleaning